jakesgordon/tic-tac-toe/readme.md

     to the server in response to user actions and then updates the UX in response to events it receives back from the server.
-  * [server.ts](./src/server.ts) is the websocket server that does all the heavy lifting and manages a `Lobby` of `Players` and the `Game` that they are currently playing.
-It responds to commands it receives from the websocket clients by updating game state and sending events back.
+  * [server.ts](./src/server.ts) is the websocket server that does all the heavy lifting and manages a [lobby](./src/server/lobby.ts#L17) of [players](./src/server/player.ts#L19) and the game [board](./src/server/board.ts#L9) that they are currently playing.
+It responds to the commands it receives from the websocket clients by updating game state and sending events back.
   * [interface.ts](./src/interface.ts) contains the enums, commands, and event types shared between the [client](./src/client.ts) and the [server](./src/server.ts)